wumss/seminar/pages/tags.md

 Here is a list of tags to help you find talks you’re interested in.
 Suggestions for new tags are very welcome!
 Please go to our [FAQ](/seminar/faq) to find where to submit feedback for new tags.
+Tags are ordered roughly in descending order of popularity.